Ramakm/Data-Careers-Handbook-2024/README.md

 # How to contribute
-You can open an issue and give us your suggestions as to how we can improve this guide, or what we can do to improve the learning experience.
+You can open an issue and give us your suggestions as to how i can improve this guide, or what i can do to improve the learning experience.

-You can also fork this project and send a pull request to fix any mistakes that you have found.
+You can also fork this project and send a pull request to fix any mistakes that you have found or you wants to add anything to a particular folder.

-If you want to suggest a new resource, send a pull request adding such resource to the extras section.
+If you want to suggest a new resource, send a pull request adding such resource.
 The extras section is a place where all of us will be able to submit interesting additional articles, books, courses and specializations.

 # Code of Conduct